What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Introduction

 ``Model-based forests'' by \cite{Seibold_Zeileis_Hothorn_2017} simultaneously estimate prognostic effects and HTEs.
-They do so by leveraging model-based recursive partitioning \citep[``MOB'',][]{Zeileis_Hothorn_Hornik_2008, Seibold_Zeileis_Hothorn_2015} which estimates all relevant model parameters simultaneously in each subset of each tree in the forest.
-This makes it straightforward to apply them to outcome variables on different scales or subject to censoring and truncation, e.g., as in survival data \citep{Seibold_Zeileis_Hothorn_2015,Seibold_Zeileis_Hothorn_2017,Korepanova_Seibold_Steffen_2019}, ordinal data \citep{Buri_Hothorn_2020}, generalized mixed models \citep{Fokkema_Smits_Zeileis_2017}, or transformation models \citep{Hothorn_Zeileis_2021}.
+They do so by leveraging model-based recursive partitioning \citep[``MOB'',][]{Zeileis_Hothorn_Hornik_2008}, a technique for learning model trees in which all relevant parameters are re-estimated in each subset of a tree.
+MOB is not a specific model but rather a general framework for model construction where the adaptation to different types of models often still necessitates working out the details of parameter interpretation or model assessment, etc. \cite{Seibold_Zeileis_Hothorn_2015} have adapted MOB to model-based trees for HTE, working out the details for Gaussian regression models as well as censored survival models (parametric Weibull model and semi-parametric Cox model).
+Subsequently, \cite{Seibold_Zeileis_Hothorn_2017} have extended this work to model-based forests for HTEs, again working out the details of Gaussian regression and censored Weibull survival modeling.
+Other authors have adapted the general MOB idea to outcome variables on other scales and/or subject to censoring and truncation, e.g., as in survival data \citep{Korepanova_Seibold_Steffen_2019}, ordinal data \citep{Buri_Hothorn_2020}, generalized mixed models \citep{Fokkema_Smits_Zeileis_2017}, or transformation models \citep{Hothorn_Zeileis_2021}.
+So far, model-based forests have only been developed for HTE estimation based on randomized trial data.